iLVOEWOCK/KillRewards/README.md

 # Usage

-Add to your server to start earning money!
+Add to your server to start earning money for every kill!

 # Commands